-In the middle of data collection
+Changes in the middle of data collection

-10 April 2019: We discontinued the reversal learning experiment on the touchscreen because it appeared to measure something other than what we intended to test and it required a huge time investment for each bird (which consequently reduced the number of other tests they were available to participate in).
+10 April 2019, we discontinued the reversal learning experiment on the touchscreen because it appeared to measure something other than what we intended to test and it required a huge time investment for each bird (which consequently reduced the number of other tests they were available to participate in).
 This is not necessarily surprising because this was the first time touchscreen tests have been conducted in this species, and also the first time (to our knowledge) this particular reversal experiment has been conducted on a touchscreen with birds.
 We based this decision on data from four grackles (2 in the flexibility manipulation group and 2 in the flexibility control group; 3 males and 1 female).
 All four of these individuals showed highly inconsistent learning curves and required hundreds more trials to form each preference when compared to the performance of these individuals on the shaded tube reversal experiment.
 It appeared that there was a confounding variable with the touchscreen such that they were extremely slow to learn a preference as indicated by passing our criterion of 17 correct trials out of the most recent 20.
 We did not include the data from this experiment when conducting the cross-test comparisons in the Analysis Plan section of the preregistration.
 Instead, in Supplementary Material 4, we provided summary results for this experiment and, in the Discussion, qualitatively compared it with performance on the shaded tube reversal test to explain what might have confounded the touchscreen experiment.

-16 April 2019: Because we discontinued the touchscreen reversal learning experiment, we added an additional but distinct multi-access box task, which allowed us to continue to measure flexibility across three different experiments.
+16 April 2019, because we discontinued the touchscreen reversal learning experiment, we added an additional but distinct multi-access box task, which allowed us to continue to measure flexibility across three different experiments.
 There are two main differences between the first multi-access box, which is made of plastic, and the new multi-access box, which is made of wood.
 First, the wooden multi-access box is a natural log in which we carved out 4 compartments.
 As a result, the apparatus and solving options are more comparable to what grackles experience in the wild, though each compartment is covered by a transparent plastic door that requires different behaviors to open.
 Furthermore, there is only one food item available in the plastic multi-access box and the bird could use any of 4 loci to reach it.
 In contrast, the wooden multi-access box has a piece of food in each of the 4 separate compartments.

-Post data collection, pre-data analysis
+Updates and changes post data collection, pre-data analysis

 We completed our simulation to explore the lower boundary of a minimum sample size and determined that our sample size for the Arizona study site is above the minimum (see details and code in Supplementary Material 1; 17 April 2020).